Instant Confirmation

 1. Notojima Mukaida Fire Festival:

 This festival is held every year on the last Saturday of July at Iyahiba Shrine in Mukaida-cho, Notojima.
-Set up a large torch about 7 meters high and weigh 30 tons and light it by throwing a flashlight at it.
-It is said that if a torch falls on a mountain, you can expect a good harvest that year.
+A large torch about 7 meters high and weighing 30 tons is erected and lit by throwing flashlights.
+If the torch falls on the mountain, a good harvest can be expected that year.

 2. Okumako Festival:

-The Okumako Festival, held every year on September 9, is the largest festival held at Kumakafu Metropolitan Ara Kashihiko Shrine.
-In Kamohara, a wonderful technique called "Shimada Kuzushi", which involves spinning a tilted flag quickly on the ground, is demonstrated and is designated as a nationally important intangible folk cultural asset.
+The Okumako Festival, held every year on September 9th, is the largest festival descended from the Kumakafu Metropolitan Ara Kashihiko Shrine.
+In Kamohara, a wonderful technique of quickly spinning a tilted flag called 'Shimada Kuzushi' on the ground is also demonstrated, and it is designated as a nationally designated important intangible folk cultural property.

 3. Ishizaki Lantern Festival:

-The Ishizaki Lantern Festival is held at Hachiman Shrine every year on the first Saturday of August.
-Approximately one person can participate in the event, and you can see the largest lantern in Noto at 100 meters high and 13 tons in weight.
+The Ishizaki Lantern Festival is held every year on the first Saturday of August at Hachiman Shrine.
+About 1 people proceed together, and you can see the largest lantern in Noto, which is 100 meters high and weighs 13 tons.

 4. Seikashi Festival:

-The Seikashi Festival, held every year from May 3 to 5, is held on a float called “Tekayama.”
-The float is said to be the largest in Japan, with a height of approximately 12 meters, a weight of 20 tons, and a wheel diameter of 2 meters.
+The Seikashi Festival, held every year from May 3rd to 5th, is held on a float called 'Dekayama'.
+The float is about 12m high, weighs 20 tons, and has a wheel diameter of 2m, making it the largest in Japan.

-Participate in a variety of festivals that are enormous and registered as UNESCO Intangible Cultural Heritage!
-You can take the time to understand Japanese culture and create fun memories.
+Participate in various festivals registered as UNESCO Intangible Cultural Heritage with enormous scale!
+Take time to understand Japanese culture and create fun memories.

 It's not just about enjoying the festival!